 Submitted by rdillaire on

-CMS-CCSQ Supports Nutrition Order for USCDI v6
+CMS-CCSQ Supports Nutrition Order for USCDI v7

+Rationale: CMS CCSQ the inclusion of Nutrition Order in USCDI v7.
+A Nutrition Order encompasses critical details about a patient’s diet, including required textures and modifications necessary for safe consumption.
 This data element is essential for comprehensive patient care, ensuring proper dietary modifications for individuals with conditions like dysphagia, malnutrition, or other swallowing and digestion issues.
-Accurate Nutrition Orders help prevent complications such as aspiration, dehydration, and malnutrition, which can lead to hospital readmissions.
-They also optimize healing by providing necessary metabolic support, reducing risks, and improving patient outcomes.
+Documenting nutritional interventions are critical for prevention and management for chronic diseases such as diabetes, hypertension, cardiovascular disease, and kidney disease.
+Accurate Nutrition Orders also help prevent complications such as aspiration, dehydration, and malnutrition, which can lead to hospital readmissions.
+They also optimize healing by providing necessary metabolic support, reducing risks, and improving patient outcomes and continuity of care across the various health care settings.
 Additionally, Nutrition Orders can address cultural and religious dietary needs, enhancing patient satisfaction and engagement in their care.
-Currently, existing supporting information to support the data element upgrade to final version 6:
+Here is some additional information to support this data element’s upgrade to USCDI v7:

 Implementation Guide (IG):